Constructive feedback: Why it is important and how to give it

 If you are facing any trouble regarding your work, then you are free to discuss it with me and I would love to find a solution for that so that we do not miss any deadline in the future.”

-Scenario 4: For the past few days Stephen has been showing a disrespectful attitude towards his colleagues.
-This is having a negative impact on the office.
+For the past few days, Stephen has been showing a disrespectful attitude towards his colleagues.
+This is hurting the office.
 So, you need to handle this matter carefully by remembering that addressing negativity in the workplace can improve employees’ morale.

 Feedback: “Stephen, I have noticed that for the past few days, your behavior towards employees is not very good.
 Are you not feeling happy at work?
 Or is there something else that is bothering you?
 You can come to me for the discussion as I am always here to help you.”